claudiacstephan/miniWeather/README.md

 sim_time = 1500
 ```

-This test cases passes a horizontal wind over a faked mountain at the model bottom in a stable atmosphere to generate a train of stationary gravity waves across the model domain.
+This test case passes a horizontal wind over a faked mountain at the model bottom in a stable atmosphere to generate a train of stationary gravity waves across the model domain.

 Potential Temperature after 400 seconds: